snovvcrash/aes256m-cracker/README.md

 $ make
 $ ./aes256m -e -m ECB -i /path/to/plaintext -o ciphertext -p v3ry_s3cr3t_p4ssw0rd
 ```
-2. Copy the string containing the first block of the plaintext to the clipboard (with `xxd` for example):
+2. Get the string containing the first block of the plaintext (with `xxd` for example) and copy it to the clipboard:
 ```
 $ xxd /path/to/plaintext | head -n 1 | cut -d " " -f 2-9 | tr -d " "
 ```